 - 4.1.1 Examinations are held twice during the academic year for each component offered in that year.
-The Board of Examiners determines the manner of resit for practicals.
-The dates of the examination(s) (including the retake) is (are) mentioned in the course manual. - 4.1.2 The Faculty Board is responsible for the practical organisation of the examinations and final examinations and ensures, if necessary by means of invigilation, that the examinations and examinations proceed properly.
-If remote invigilation is used, students will be informed of this at least ten days in advance. - 4.1.3 When students have to complete a practical in order to be permitted to sit an examination as referred to in article 4.1.1, this is laid down in the Implementation Regulations.
+The Board of Examiners determines the manner of resit for practicals. - 4.1.2 The Faculty Board is responsible for the practical organisation of the examinations and final examinations and ensures, if necessary by means of invigilation, that the examinations and examinations proceed properly.
+If remote invigilation is used, this is done according to the Remote Invigilation Protocol6. - 4.1.3 When students have to complete a practical in order to be permitted to sit an examination as referred to in article 4.1.1, this is laid down in the Implementation Regulations.
 In such cases, students may only sit the examination if they have passed the practical, unless the Board of Examiners decides otherwise. - 4.1.4 If the grade for a component comprises the results from several constituent examinations [deeltoetsen], it is possible to vary from the number of examinations and resits referred to in 0 on the condition that the student is at least given the opportunity to pass the component in a resit that is representative of this component.
-If this is applicable, this is stated in the Prospectus. - 4.1.5 In accordance with Article 7.13, second paragraph under (h) of the Act, the Prospectus specifies the dates of the examinations, or contains clear hyperlinks to examination dates published online elsewhere. - 4.1.6 Certain conditions set by the Board of Examiners may apply to examination resits.
-When applicable, these conditions are specified in the Rules and Guidelines of the Board of Examiners. - 4.1.7 Contrary to the provisions of Article 0 and at a student's request, the Board of Examiners may in exceptional circumstances allow an additional resit. - 4.1.8 During the course of a master's programme, students may resit one written or digital examination that they have passed.
-This does not apply to an oral examination or a practical exercise.
+If this is applicable, this is stated in appendix 2. - 4.1.5 In accordance with Article 7.13, second paragraph under (h) of the Act, the Prospectus specifies the dates of the examinations, or contains clear hyperlinks to examination dates published online elsewhere. - 4.1.6 Certain conditions set by the Board of Examiners may apply to examination resits.
+When applicable, these conditions are specified in the Rules and Guidelines of the Board of Examiners. - 4.1.7 At a student's request, the Board of Examiners may in exceptional circumstances diverge from the provisions of Article 4.1.1 and allow an additional resit. - 4.1.8 During a master's programme, students may resit one examination that they passed, without prejudice to the power of the Board of Examiners to deviate from this stipulation in exceptional cases and at the student's request.
+This only applies if the resit takes place in the same year as the original examination.
 In the event of such a one-time resit, the highest result obtained applies.
+The examination referred to in the first sentence may consist of a number of constituent examinations.
+Registration for this examination should take place in accordance to Articles 3.4.1.1 and 3.4.2.2. - 4.1.9 The following are excluded from the resit option as referred to in Article 4.1.8: - Oral examinations - Practical assignments - Examinations that the student passed at a different institution than Leiden University and Delft University of Technology